HebiRobotics/hebi-ros-daisy/README.md

 To install, you will first need to install the dependencies

-1. Install ROS (we recommend ROS Melodic on Ubuntu 18.04): see http://wiki.ros.org/melodic/Installation/Ubuntu
+1. [Install ROS](http://wiki.ros.org/melodic/Installation/Ubuntu) (we recommend ROS Melodic on Ubuntu 18.04)
 1. Install the `hebi_cpp_api` ROS package:
 `$ sudo apt install ros-melodic-hebi-cpp-api`